hdorgeval/aaaProgramming/README.md

 This set of Framework Extensions will help you make a cleaner code and will also help you deliver high quality code more rapidly.

-The library Documentation and Specification is provided by Sandcstle and Specflow.
+The library Documentation and Specification is provided by Sandcastle and Specflow.

 This library is also published as a [nuget package](https://www.nuget.org/packages/aaaProgramming.Framework3.5Extensions)